openvinotoolkit/openvino/tools/pot/README_dev.md

 3) Launch the tool running the following command:
     `python3 main.py -c <path to config file> -e`

-To test the tool you can use PyTorch Mobilenet_v2 model from `tests/data/models/mobilenetv2/mobilenetv2.onnx`
+To test the tool you can use PyTorch Mobilenet_v2 model from `tests/data/models/mobilenetv2_example/mobilenetv2_example.onnx`

- - If there're some errors with imports in ModelOptimizer first of all make the following steps:
+- If there're some errors with imports in ModelOptimizer, first of all make the following steps:
-    - Checkout _mkaglins/poc_ branch in DLDT (It's important!)
+    - If you've installed ModelOptimizer with setting _PYTHONPATH_ variable, checkout the path.
+It should be as following <openvino_path>/tools/mo.
+The whole command can be found in step 3 Installation (Temporary) guide above.